 For a structure that is over 4,600 years old and is 200 feet tall, the Step Pyramid of Djoser was the perfect introduction to Egyptian pyramids, and they only get better after that.
 The next stop on our day trip was to the Red Pyramid of Dahshur!

-The Perfected Pyramid at Dahshur
+The Bent Pyramid at Dahshur

 Progressing forward in history, the next pyramids we stopped at on the day trip were the Bent Pyramid and the Red Pyramid, both constructed in Dahshur around 50 years after the Step Pyramid of Djoser for Pharaoh Sneferu at the beginning of the Fourth Dynasty.
 (To put the rulers in perspective, Sneferu preceded Khufu for whom the Great Pyramid of Giza was built).